-- Impact Fees: monies charged to a developer by a municipality to offset the indirect costs of development such as emergency services, utilities, or environmental management Infrastructure: the physical struc - tures and connections that create intra-community and inter-community links, e.g. roads, sidewalks, power lines, sewage pipes, etc - Intensity: the impact of a land use type on the land, e.g. heavy manufacturing is a high intensity land use while single family residential is not - Islands: an area of unincorporated land completely surrounded by incorporated territory - MDA: master developer agreement Moderate income: up to eighty per- - cent (80%) of the local median income Municipality: a city or town that - has corporate status and local government - Open / Green Space: space that is left free of development to allow for recreation or other use by residents and visitors - Parcels: a tract of land with distinct legal boundaries - Private: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a private entity with no easements or access given to the government or public at large - Public: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a government entity or is part of an easement or access that provides access to the government or public at large Wildlife Corridor: areas that are left open to help facilitate wildlife migration and feeding Zoning: laws that delineate allowed and prohibited uses in specific geographic locations
+Impact Fee: a payment of money imposed upon new development activity as a condition of development approval to mitigate the impact of the new development on public infrastructure

+Infrastructure: the physical structures and connections that create intra-community and inter-community links, e.g. roads, sidewalks, power lines, sewage pipes, etc

+Intensity: the impact of a land use type on the land, e.g. heavy manufacturing is a high intensity land use while single family residential is not

+Islands: an area of unincorporated land completely surrounded by incorporated territory

+MDA: master developer agreement Moderate income: up to eighty percent (80%) of the local median income

+Municipality: a city or town that has corporate status and local government

+Open / Green Space: space that is left free of development to allow for recreation or other use by residents and visitors

+Parcels: a tract of land with distinct legal boundaries

+Private: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a private entity with no easements or access given to the government or public at large

+Public: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a government entity or is part of an easement or access that provides access to the government or public at large

+Wildlife Corridor: areas that are left open to help facilitate wildlife migration and feeding

+Zoning: laws that delineate allowed and prohibited land uses in specific geographic locations